top of page

 Items to look for before agreeing to interview a prospective agent for a listing appointment:

-How Experienced Are They?
+How Experienced Are They (Career Total Volume)?

-How are Their Reviews?
+How Are Their Reviews?

 What Are They Communicating?